Wall Street ticks higher, adding to gains after big rally

 Some parts of the economy are already slowing because of the rate hikes, particularly the housing industry.
 A report on Wednesday morning showed that sales of previously occupied homes weakened last month by more than economists expected.
 Higher mortgage rates are dragging on the industry, along with high prices for homes.

-In the bond market, the yield on the two-year Treasury, which tends to follow expectations for the Fed's actions, held steady at 3.24%.
-The 10-year yield rose to 3.03% from 3.01% late Tuesday.
+In the bond market, the yield on the two-year Treasury, which tends to follow expectations for the Fed's actions, edged up to 3.25% from 3.24% late Tuesday.
+The 10-year yield rose to 3.04% from 3.01% late Tuesday.

 AP Business Writer Elaine Kurtenbach contributed.